-- The nasal passages are linked by ciliated epithelium and mucus secreting cells, so that the inspired air gets warmed, moistened and becomes dust free.
+- The nasal passages are lined by ciliated epithelium and mucus-secreting cells so that the inspired air gets warmed, moistened and becomes dust-free.
 The dust particles are entrapped in the mucus secreted by mucus cells.

-- Nasal cavity is also lined with olfactory epithelium which acts as organ of smell.
+- The nasal cavity is also lined with olfactory epithelium which acts as an organ of smell.

-- The nasal chambers open into pharynx through internal nares.
+- The nasal chambers open into the pharynx through internal nares.

-- The pharynx provides passage into trachea or wind pipe through a slit like aperture, called glottis.
+- The pharynx provides passage into the trachea or windpipe through a slit-like aperture, called the glottis.
 The glottis always remains open except during swallowing.
-The glottis bears a leaf like cartilaginous flap, the epiglottis, at its anterior margin.
+The glottis bears a leaf-like cartilaginous flap, the epiglottis, at its anterior margin.

 - During swallowing, the epiglottis closes the glottis to check the entry of food into it.
 Entry of food into the respiratory tract can be fatal.

-- Trachea is about 11 cm in length and 2.5 cm in diameter.
-Its wall has incomplete (C-shaped) cartilagenous rings, which prevents the trachea from collapsing even if there is not much air in it.
+- The trachea is about 11 cm in length and 2.5 cm in diameter.
+Its wall has incomplete (C-shaped) cartilaginous rings, which prevents the trachea from collapsing even if there is not much air in it.

-- Trachea is lined internally by ciliated epithelium and mucus secreting cells.
+- The trachea is lined internally by ciliated epithelium and mucus-secreting cells.
 The mucus and cilia both prevent the entry of dust particles and microbes.
-Trachea runs down the neck and extends into thoracic cavity.
+The trachea runs down the neck and extends into the thoracic cavity.

-- On entering the thoracic cavity, trachea divides into bronchi (singular: bronchus).
-On entering the lungs, the right bronchus enter into right lung and left bronchus enters into left lung.
+- On entering the thoracic cavity, the trachea divides into bronchi (singular: bronchus).
+On entering the lungs, the right bronchus enters into the right lung and the left bronchus enters into the left lung.

-The voice box is also called larynx.
-It is an enlarged upper part of trachea.
+The voice box is also called the larynx.
+It is an enlarged upper part of the trachea.
 Before puberty, the larynx is inconspicuous and similar in both sexes.